-First of all, we've been watching a lot of Mad Men, and P.J.
-Clarke's is one of the few places in town that still feels like a relic from that era.
-If you want to get your Roger Sterling on and hit on ladies from the office while pounding dirty martinis, there is hardly a better place to do it.
+First of all, we’ve been watching a lot of Mad Men, and P.J.
+Clarke’s is one of the few places in town that still feels like a relic from that era.
+If you want to get your Roger Sterling on, there is hardly a better place to do it.
 Show producers even wrote the restaurant into an episode as the setting for a scene in Season 1.

 The only thing we don’t like about P.J.
 Clarke’s is that it’s almost always insufferably busy.
 Most of the time the after work crowd is so big that it spills out onto the streets, and the tourist traffic on weekends can make it tough to get a seat.

 A classic raw bar with oysters, clams, and some shrimp cocktail.
 A few drinks and some oysters at the bar are always a good idea, assuming you can actually get to it.

 A solid crab cake that can be a nice starter for the table.
 In an era when pork buns and brussels sprouts seem to be on every menu, and old school appetizer is nice.